byuflowlab/FLOWUnsteady/docs/src/how-to-guide/define-complex-systems.md

 ## Wing Subsystems

 We will first cover creating wing subsystems.
 The key here is that any system can be a sub-system.
-Take, for example, the vertical stabilizer and rudder from [Advanced Wing Definition](@ref) which we can define a add to a wing system.
+Take, for example, the vertical stabilizer and rudder from [How to define Complex Wings](@ref) which we can define a add to a wing system.

 ```
 #Vertical Stabilizer